 Best Bluetooth speakers under $100 Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth speakers under $100 that you can buy in 2021.

-So, whether you want the best Bluetooth speaker for your boat, your bathroom, the kitchen or the beach, you'll find something to suit every budget in the list below.
+So, whether you want the best Bluetooth speaker for your boat, your bathroom, your balcony, the kitchen or the beach, you'll find something to suit every budget in the list below.
 And since all the speakers in this list have been tested by What Hi-Fi's audio experts, you can buy with confidence.